 About the GbD Project

 Gowanus by Design is a community-based urban design advocacy.
-GbD proposes a new strategy going forward for the development of the Gowanus area, showcasing different options for the canal and including the many voices of canal stakeholders.
-GbD will develop projects that speculate upon the potential for what the canal can be and will track the coordination of clean-up and development efforts between the many city agencies whose decisions impact those of us who live and work near the canal.
+GbD is researching new urban strategies for the development of the Gowanus area, showcasing different options for the canal and including the many voices of canal stakeholders.
+GbD will develop projects that speculate upon the potential for what the neighborhood can be and track the coordination of the canal's clean-up and private development by the many city, state, and federal agencies whose decisions impact those who live and work near the canal.

 Our aspiration with GbD is to bring to bear the same analytical and research tools that we use for our professional clients, and to use them to the benefit of our community and our neighbors.